Manaslu Circuit Trek

 The weather in the Manaslu region is highly unpredictable and can change dramatically within a single day.
 Spring and autumn generally offer stable conditions and are considered the best seasons for trekking.

 In contrast, the monsoon season brings heavy rainfall, muddy trails, swollen rivers, and a higher risk of landslides, which can delay or block routes.
-Winter trekking involves freezing temperatures, snow, and ice, especially around high passes like Larkya La.
+Winter trekking involves freezing temperatures, snow, and ice, especially around high passes such as Larkya La.

-Trekkers must carry layered clothing and waterproof gear and remain flexible with plans.
+Trekkers should carry layered clothing and waterproof gear and remain flexible with their plans.
 While challenging, changing weather conditions often reward trekkers with dramatic Himalayan views when clouds clear.

 Physical Demands